 Grazing remains an important and valuable industry, with opportunity and potential to improve and grow more sustainable efficiencies.

-Opportunities exist for landholders to receive support, funding and resources for grazing projects related to:
+Opportunities exist for landholders to receive support, funding and resources through the Queensland Government’s Natural Resource Investment Program for grazing projects related to:

 • Riparian fencing and off-stream watering points